 7) Start Your Day With the Most Unpleasant Task First

 Get it over with and behind you.
 Everything else for the rest of the day will seem easier in comparison.

 A recent study compared two groups of people.
 One group started an exercise program in the morning.
 The second group started an exercise program in the evenings after work.
-The researchers found that the morning exercisers were much more likely to still be in the program six months later.
+The researchers found that the morning exercises were much more likely to still be in the program six months later.

 Both fear and desire are great motivators of human behavior.
-Sometimes you can motivate yourself by the desire for the rewards ofof task management completion.
-Sometimes you can motivate yourself into action by thinking about the negative consequences and what will happen to you do not get things done as promised.
+Sometimes you can motivate yourself by the desire for the rewards of task completion.
+Sometimes you can motivate yourself into action by thinking about the negative consequences and what will happen to you if do not get things done as promised.

 Before we wrap up, I’d like to leave you with a thought to share with you friends and followers: Start with the end in mind.
 What would your project look like if it were completed and excellent in every respect?